-Getting to Hanauma Bay is easy and can be done 3 ways.
+Getting to Hanauma Bay is easy and can be done 2 ways.

 After that, you will either walk downhill to the beach on an easy paved trail or opt for the $1.25 tram shuttle.
 The tram is great for those who have walking impairments, small children, or are carrying a lot of beach gear.
 Also, this is a great time to mention that Hanauma Bay is handicap friendly as all of the access points are ramped.

 Once your down at the beach, to avoid waiting in yet another line, head straight to the snorkel concession.
-Here is wear you can rent your snorkel gear, purchase sunscreen, and reserve a locker for your valuable belongings.
+Here is where you can rent your snorkel gear, purchase sunscreen, and reserve a locker for your valuable belongings.
 Life jackets are not available at these stands and you will have to bring your own.
 If you are planning on renting snorkel gear and/or need flotation, book the Hanauma Bay Snorkel Shuttle Package.
 The package includes transportation, quality snorkel gear, flotation, and more.

 Ok, You have finally made it.
 You got to the beach early and you’ve gotten your snorkel gear.
 There is only one last thing to do.
 Go snorkeling!
 While most of the near shore lagoons are only about 3 feet deep and you can stand, it is still recommended you gently relax and float on your stomach.
 Calmly breathe through your snorkel and place your mask in the water while gently kicking your fins.
 This way your not stirring up the sand bottom and ruining visibility for yourself.
 Plus, the fish won’t get scared away from an awkward human stomping on the ground as they approach.
 The idea is to be cool, calm, and relaxed while gliding through the water.

 Again, only for those who are confident open ocean swimmers, there is a “backside” to the reef where the water gets deeper and there is bigger marine life to observe.
 Talk with the lifeguards on duty and ask them about ocean conditions because there will be more swell and currents further from shore.
 Once you have their permission, look for the 2 white buoys marking the channel.
 This will be your entrance over the reef.
 Once on the backside, swim to the right of the channel.
 I have found it to be more protected in this corner and have seen larger fish such as parrot fish, eels, and even turtles.
 When returning to the inside of the reef be cautious to find a location that is not too shallow.
-If you attempt to swim over the shallow reef and fail, you will be stuck on urchin covered sharp coral reef and will look like a fool in front of 3000 people.
+If you attempt to swim over the shallow reef and fail, you will be stuck on urchin covered sharp coral reef and will look like a fool in front of 1400 people.
 The lifeguards will most likely lambaste you over their megaphones before coming to rescue you, further embarrassing you in front of the entire beach.

 Please pick up all of your trash, belongings, and any litter you find when exciting Hanauma Bay.
 The entire island of Oahu, its residents, the lifeguards on duty, Kanaloa (the god of the ocean), Nemo, and pretty much everyone else, Thanks you!